mulesoft-assets/template-healthcare-sfhc-experience-api/README.md

 ### Running on Studio <a name="runonstudio"/>
 Once you have imported you Anypoint Template into Anypoint Studio you need to follow these steps to run it:

-+ Generate keystore and truststore (You can find a detailed description on how to do so in this [Documentation Page](https://docs.mulesoft.com/mule-user-guide/v/3.7/tls-configuration#generating-keystores-and-truststores))
 + Locate the properties file `mule-<env>.properties`, in src/main/app/resources
 + Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
 + Once that is done, right click on you Anypoint Template project folder